ko3n1g/multi-storage-client/docs/src/user_guide/libraries.rst

 Path
 ****

-:py:mod:`multistorageclient.path` aliases the :py:mod:`multistorageclient.contrib.path` module.
+:py:class:`multistorageclient.Path` aliases the :py:class:`multistorageclient.pathlib.MultiStoragePath` class.

 This module provides the ``Path`` class for working with paths in a way similar to ``pathlib.Path``.